Sanding wooden floors

 If the floor has been sanded diagonally (as above) or the floorboards are in very good condition, start with a medium abrasive (80 or 100 grit size).

-If the floor has not been sanded diagonally (as above) and the floorboards are marked, start with a course abrasive (40 or 60 grit size).
+If the floor has not been sanded diagonally (as above) and the floorboards are marked, start with a coarse abrasive (40 or 60 grit size).

 Starting from one end of the room adjacent to the long wall, run the belt sander along the length of the room.
 At the end, turn the machine and run it back parallel with and slightly overlapping the first run.